-- 5. If a primary care physician is unable to provide Blue Shield with the required 90-day notice of termination due to one of the limited circumstances listed in number 4 above, Provider Relations will provide Blue Shield's Commercial Member Services department with the specific PCP and effective date for automatic assignment of all affected members.
+- Death - Status change of medical license, or Medicare sanction and debarment, or any other sanction status which results in administrative termination due to the practitioner being ineligible to render care. - A determination by Blue Shield's Credentialing or Legal Departments after an investigation of "Grossly unprofessional conduct", which includes any criminal or fraudulent acts (e.g., allegations of molestation or abuse). - Relocation of practice out of the area without adequate notice. - Practice closure without adequate notice. - The physician is an employee of a medical group and resigns or is terminated effective immediately. - 5.
+If an IPA/medical group is unable to provide Blue Shield with the required 90-day notice of a primary care provider termination due to one of the limited circumstances listed in number above, Blue Shield will automatically assign a PCP, IPA/medical group, and effective date for all affected members.
 Blue Shield's Commercial Membership Department will immediately notify each affected member, in writing, of their PCP's termination as well as their new PCP assignment and will send the member a new ID card.
-In instances where a member must access a PCP prior to receiving written notification from Blue Shield of his or her newly assigned PCP, the member is entitled to seek care by self-referring to a PCP within Blue Shield's HMO network (see number 3 of the policy).
+In instances where a member must access a PCP prior to receiving written notification from Blue Shield of his or her newly assigned PCP, the member is entitled to seek care by self-referring to a PCP within Blue Shield's HMO network (see number 3. of the policy).
 This does not apply to Blue Shield Medicare Advantage plan members. - 6.
-In instances when a Medicare primary care physician terminates immediately, Medicare Member Services or Medicare Membership will attempt to contact each affected member via telephone (if possible) and/or via a member letter using a CMS-approved letter template to explain the situation and facilitate the member's assignment to a new PCP.
+In instances when a Medicare primary care provider terminates immediately, Medicare Member Services or Medicare Membership will attempt to contact each affected member via telephone (if possible) and/or via a member letter using a CMS-approved letter template to explain the situation and facilitate the member's assignment to a new PCP.
 During these calls, if any issues are identified that involve continuity of care (e.g., pending referrals, hospitalization, necessary immediate PCP visits, etc.), Medical Care Solutions will be notified.
 Blue Shield will send the member a new ID card and contact the IPA/medical group to facilitate transfer of all medical records.